NCERT Solutions for Class 12 Biology Chapter 6 Evolution

 • Evolution of Life Forms - A Theory

-• What are the evidences for evolution?
+• What is the evidence for evolution?

 • What is Adaptive Radiation?